Geert Wilders guilty of 'insulting a group' after hate speech trial

 Wilders, the leader of the Party for Freedom (PVV), was charged after inciting supporters into a chant calling for fewer Moroccans in the Netherlands in 2014.

-According to a court statement, Wilders asked his audience ,"Do you want more or less Moroccans in this city and in the Netherlands?"
+According to a court statement, Wilders asked his audience, "Do you want more or less Moroccans in this city and in the Netherlands?"

 The audience repeatedly chanted "less."